agile-lab-dev/witboost-java-scaffold/README.md

 - Java 17
 - Apache Maven 3.9+
+- For Helm deployment: Helm 3+, Helm-docs 1.11.0

 **Version:** the version is set dynamically via an environment variable, `PROVISIONER_VERSION`.
 Make sure you have it exported, even for local development.
 Example: